rcmcooperative/partner-TOSI/README.md

 ### Milestone 7: Dissemination plan developed
 - [ ] Mechanisms to empower the community to raise awareness of the strategy so it can be incorporated into their operational planning
-- [ ] Communication of the project at 2026 Town Hall
+- [ ] Communication of the recommendations to the wider Neuro community

 ## The Team